Save on Gifts for Gardeners!

 Light and soil conditions: Full sun to partial shade.
 In hot climates, afternoon shade is desirable.
 Plant into moist, well-drained soil.

-Garden uses: Geranium 'Rozanne' can be grown as a mass planted ground cover or a specimen perennial.
+Garden uses: This geranium can be grown as a mass planted ground cover or a specimen perennial.

 It mixes well with perennial salvia, Siberian iris, Shasta daisy, speedwell, garden phlox and short ornamental grasses.
 Its wide and spreading habit makes it a good candidate for container growing in window boxes or hanging baskets.